Housing Cycles and Exchange Rates

 Charles A. Dice Center Working Paper No. 2019-14

 This paper documents that U.S. housing capital investment is a strong negative predictor of U.S. dollar changes and excess returns over the next six months to five years.
 Other advanced economies exhibit similar patterns.
-Moreover, positive housing supply shocks predict lower prices of housing services and nontradables relative to that of tradables, as well as higher output growth and macroeconomic volatility.
-An analytical model shows that these channels generate the exchange rate predictability under incomplete and complete markets, respectively.
+Moreover, positive housing supply shocks persistently predict lower relative prices of nontradables, higher output growth, and higher macroeconomic volatility.
+A model with housing investment shows that these channels generate the exchange rate predictability under incomplete and complete markets, respectively.
 Cross-sectionally, currencies with higher loadings on the U.S. housing cycle carry higher average currency premia, compensating the U.S. investor for bearing the U.S. long-run consumption risk.

 Keywords: housing, exchange rate, predictability

 Suggested Citation: Suggested Citation